 Wilma Dunn Scholarship

-The Wilma Dunn scholarship was created in 1998 by the members of Longs Peak Chapter National Society Daughters of the American Revolution.
+The Wilma Dunn Scholarship was created in 1998 by the members of Longs Peak Chapter, NSDAR.
 It is awarded annually to a deserving student within the boundaries of the St. Vrain School District.
-In 2002, it was named in honor of Wilma Dunn, past chapter Regent, Treasurer and holder of other chapter offices in recognition for her dream of having a chapter scholarship.
-Mrs. Dunn was a graduate of the University of Northern Colorado, or Colorado State College as it was known when she received her Bachelor’s degree.
-She later earned a master degree awarded from the University of Northern Colorado.
+In 2002, it was named in honor of Wilma Dunn, past chapter regent, treasurer, and holder of other chapter offices, in recognition for her dream of having a chapter scholarship.
+Mrs. Dunn was a graduate of the University of Northern Colorado, or Colorado State College as it was known when she received her bachelor’s degree.
+She later earned a master’s degree from the University of Northern Colorado.
 She taught at several schools within the St. Vrain district until her retirement in 1982.
-For more information about this scholarship, contact our chapter Regent using our Contact Us form.
+For more information about this scholarship, contact our chapter regent using our Contact Us form.